 5. Want one more powerful tip to stop taking things too personally?

-Here’s a mind refocusing trick I use:
+Here’s a mind-refocusing trick I use:

 Then I pick something specific.
 Learning something.
 Doing exercise.
 Reading a great book.
 Doubling down on a project I’ve been putting off.